pnp/blog/content/post/navigate-onedrive-data-with-microsoft-graph-and-mgt-file-list.md

 ### Breadcrumb Navigation

-It\'s also possible to use Breadcrumb to include the path of folders where user is situated in the Library.
+It's also possible to use Breadcrumb to include the path of folders where user is situated in the Library.

 This can be achieve capturing the **itemID** of Folder listed